 The terminal houses large refined product storage tanks with a storage capacity of approximately 77 million litres.
 At the terminal's truck fill stand up to five trucks can be loaded simultaneously with the various fuels stored at the terminal.

-The terminal is owned by Sydney Metropolitan Pipeline (SMP), a 40/60 joint venture between Mobil Oil Australia and Caltex Australia, with Mobil as the operator.
+The terminal is owned by Sydney Metropolitan Pipeline (SMP), a 40/60 joint venture between Mobil Oil Australia and Ampol Australia, with Mobil as the operator.

-Silverwater Terminal receives its refined products by pipeline from Caltex's Kurnell Refinery in Sydney or imported from interstate or overseas via fuel terminals in Port Botany.
+Silverwater terminal receives its refined products by pipeline from Ampol's Kurnell terminal in Sydney or independent fuel terminals in Port Botany.

 The terminal has large refined product storage tanks with a bulk fuel storage capacity of around 42 million litres.
 The terminal also supplies E10 ethanol-blend petrol and B5 biodiesel-blend diesel.
 Up to six trucks can be loaded simultaneously at truck fill stands with fuels stored in the terminal.